4 Famous contracts that eSignatures could have improved

 As my Aberdonian colleague enthusiastically explained to me earlier today, Mo Johnson, the Catholic footballer, caused a lot of uproar in Glasgow in the late 80s.

-Mo apparently began in the Glaswegian, Catholic football team, Celtic, who were big enemies of the Protestant Rangers.
+Mo apparently began at the Glaswegian, Catholic football team, Celtic, who were (are!) big rivals of the tradionally Protestant Rangers.
 At a time when the religions were split and the rivalry was at its peak, Mo returned to Glasgow.
 All his Catholic fans expected him to unite with his old team, but at the last minute decided to sign with Rangers!
 People went nuts!

 If Celtic had gotten the contract over using eSignatures, he would have had no time to make a U-turn.
 Especially with Signable’s reminder feature, that helps forgetful signers!
 Uproar diverted, and Mo happy with his original team, rather than signing with rivals, the Rangers.
 Enter eSignatures…

-Manchester United was due to sign David Dea over to Real Madrid, on the last transfer day at that!
-A some £29M deal hung in the balance as the contract was sent through United’s….wait for it…Fax machine!
+Manchester United were in the process of selling David de Gea to Real Madrid on the final day of the transfer window in in the summer of 2015.
+A £29M deal hung in the balance as the contract was sent through United’s….wait for it…Fax machine!
 Yep, we all know where this is going!
 Just as the deal was about to go through the fax machine ‘mysteriously stopped working’, missing the transfer deadline.
-Meaning David had to stay with Man U.
+Meaning David had to stay with Man U (which to fair, with hindsight was one of the better things to happen to the club over the past few years).

 So, if there’s anything that we’ve learnt over the years, it always pays to get signatures as quickly as you can!